Coursework and Credits

 You should register from abroad for classes for the following semester at Swarthmore during the pre-enrollment period.
 Details are available on the Registrar’s Office website.

-- Will my courses abroad show up on my Swarthmore transcript?
+- Will my study abroad courses show up on my Swarthmore transcript?

-- What do I need to do to for my courses abroad to receive final credit?
+- What do I need to for my courses to receive final approval?

 - How long will the final credit evaluation process take?

-The final credit evaluation process will take place during the semester after you return from abroad.
-Note that departments/programs and the Registrar’s Office are given until the end of the semester after you return from abroad to evaluate your courses for final credit.
-It is sometimes not possible for your abroad courses to show up on your Swarthmore transcript earlier than the end of the semester after you return from abroad.
-If you have a specific reason you need your abroad courses to show up on your Swarthmore transcript earlier than the end of the semester (e.g., graduate school application deadline), please contact the Global Engagement.
+The final credit evaluation process will begin the semester after your term abroad.
+Departments/programs are given until the end of that semester to evaluate your courses for final credit.
+The Registrar's Office adds all department-approved courses and Auto Credit courses to student's transcripts, sometimes a few weeks after the semester ends (seniors' approved credits are applied in time for graduation).
+If you have a specific reason you need your abroad courses to show up on your Swarthmore transcript earlier in the semester (e.g., graduate school application deadline), contact Global Engagement.
+Requests for expedited credit evaluation can be considered but cannot be guaranteed.